MaastrichtU-IDS/dsri-documentation/applications/README.md

 ### GPU templates

-Tensorflow and PyTorch templates to run on GPU:
+Add Tensorflow and PyTorch templates to your project, to run on GPU:

 ```bash
 for template in $( ls gpu/*/*.yml ); do oc apply -f ${template} ; done